Israel-Charles/Small-Scale-Autonomous-Racing-Vehicle/Software Preparation/3_ROS_PubSubEx.md

-# ROS Basic Example of Publisher & Subscriber
+# ROS Simple Example of Publisher & Subscriber

 Instructions for two nodes (Python and C++): a **publisher** that sends string messages and a **subscriber** that receives and prints them.

 ---

 ## Prerequisites

 Ensure that:

 1. Your desired version of ROS is installed.
 2. You have sourced the ROS setup file, for example:

    ```bash
    source /opt/ros/foxy/setup.bash
    ```

-4. You have a ROS 2 workspace ready.
+3. You have a ROS 2 workspace ready.
 If not, create and source it:

    ```bash
    mkdir -p ~/ros2_ws/src
    cd ~/ros2_ws
    colcon build
    ```

+> The argument `-p` is create the parent folder if it does not exist. `ros2_ws` is the worspace name, you can replace it with whatever you like
 ---

 ## Python

 To implement the **publisher and subscriber in Python** transmitting standard `Strings`, follow the steps below.

 ### **Step 1: Create a Python Package**